 1. Fully outline the project

 To learn how to deal with difficult clients, the initial goal is to identify exactly what your client needs and what is expected from you.
 Miscommunication is all too common.
 Perhaps the client may be unable to communicate their ideas in a way that is easy to comprehend or, they may not have a thoroughly-detailed plan and this can certainly lead to complications later.
 So, outline it, review it and double-check.
 This alone can limit difficulties.
 Equally, it’s worth having a cast-iron freelance contract in place to act as a buffer against misunderstandings.
-In addition, it’s worth considering the exclusion of endless revisions as part of the contract.
+In addition, it’s worth considering the exclusion of endless revisions as part of the contract, and also avoiding spec work.
 Instead, set an additional price for this.

 2. Adapt communication style

 We all have our individual styles of communication but, for some clients, it will not be possible to connect with them.
 To build rapport and to increase ease of communication, it may pay to adapt your communication style.
 If your client is very direct and talks fast rather than having a conversational style, adapt your own communications and mirror their style.
 This may help build rapport.
 Make sure that it does not look like you are mimicking them as this would lead to more friction.

 3. Raise issues as they arise

 Sometimes, a smooth-running project may suddenly develop difficulties.
 This opens up the question as to whether the client expects you to resolve such issues as part of the contract, and whether you should time-track your efforts.
 Rather than continuing, discuss these issues as soon as is possible.
 Calmly clarify that this impacts workflow and suggest alternate ways of dealing with the situation.
 Where possible, communicate face to face as it is easier to understand.
 Written correspondence can be misinterpreted.